Click on these links to buy this book now!

 Erica flitted away before Kate responded, which was just as well since Kate had nothing to say.

 She was watching him.
-Shaw was glad he’d played this song a hundred times because the minute he became aware that Kate Schaffer’s intense emerald stare was centered on him, his brain disengaged from the music.
+Shaw was glad he’d played this song a hundred times because the minute he became aware that Kate Sullivan’s intense emerald stare was centered on him, his brain disengaged from the music.
 Uptight, perennially professional, sinfully sensual Kate, who normally only spared him a grudging glance when absolutely necessary, couldn’t look away.

 Kate had seen him play before, dozens of times.
 Since Erica opened her event-planning business after college, he and his band had provided the music for countless parties, bar mitzvahs and weddings.
 The gigs weren’t always glamorous, but they paid the bills and gave him a chance to try out new songs between the covers.